 - RECORDING is the status of symptom record creation by CP.
 The status may say SYMPTOM ON or SYMPTOM OFF.
 In this example, it says SYMPTOM ON, indicating that CP creates new symptom records in response to new events. - COUNT is the number of symptom records in storage waiting for retrieval.
 In this example, the number is 1.
-Because the number is nonzero, the symptom record recording virtual machine may not be retrieving.

-- LMT is the number of symptom records that must accumulate in storage before CP notifies you, the primary system operator.
+Because the number is nonzero, the symptom record recording virtual machine may not be retrieving. - LMT is the number of symptom records that must accumulate in storage before CP notifies you, the primary system operator.
 In this example, the number is 2, the default limit for symptom records. - USERID is the user ID of the symptom record recording virtual machine.
-In this example it is CPSYMP. - COMMUNICATION is the status of record retrieval by the symptom record recording virtual machine.
+In this example it is CPSYMP.

+• COMMUNICATION is the status of record retrieval by the symptom record recording virtual machine.
 The status may be INACTIVE, ACTIVE, or ACTIVE PENDING.

-In this example, the status is INACTIVE, which indicates that the symptom record recording virtual machine is not retrieving.
-By contrast, the accounting virtual machine and the EREP virtual machine are retrieving, as indicated by their ACTIVE status in the example.
+In this example, the symptom status and the EREP status are INACTIVE, which indicates that the symptom record recording virtual machine and the EREP LOGREC virtual machine are not retrieving.
+By contrast, the accounting virtual machine is retrieving, as indicated by its ACTIVE status in the example.